mikolalysenko/mouse-event/README.md

 Provides a normalized, cross-browser, garbage-collection-free API for reading out the state of a mouse event.

 ### Why is this needed?
-Because it is 2015 and somehow every major browser still disagrees on even the moust basic details of MouseEvents.
+Because it is 2015 and somehow every major browser still disagrees on even the most basic details of MouseEvents.
 Seriously guys.

 # Example